Skip to content

 The Court will hear Santa Clara’s motion for preliminary injunction on April 5, 2017, and San Francisco’s motion on April 12, 2017.

 The amicus brief was filed by the County of Alameda, City of Berkeley, City of Davis, City of East Palo Alto, City of Fremont, County of Marin, County of Monterey, City of Mountain View, City of Oakland, City of Richmond, City of Salinas, City of San Jose, City of Santa Cruz and City of Santa Rosa.
-The amicus brief is attached here.

 The cities and counties argue that, like Santa Clara and San Francisco, they face irreparable harm from the Trump Executive Order, which violates the Separation of Powers, the Fourth Amendment, Fifth Amendment and the Tenth Amendment.
 The amicus brief makes the following points: